forfuturellc/fpush/docs/configuration.md

   `'.ftpush.toml'`
 * **filelistName**: name of the file-list.
 Defaults to `'.ftpush.list'`
 * **parallel**: number of directories to handle in parallel.
 Defaults to `1`.
+  Unlimited parallelism is triggered if this value is equal or less than `0`.
+  See [how parallelism works][parallelism] for more information.
 * **skipDeletion**: whether to skip deletion of remote files.
 Defaults to `false`
 * **ignoreFilelist**: whether to ignore the file-list.
 Defaults to `false`